cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

    ![Upgrade to Rome](upgrade-to-rome.png)

-   > NOTE: Recommended Family Release for this workshop is Rome patch 6 (RP6) ot later.
+   > NOTE: Recommended Family Release for this workshop is Rome Patch 6 (RP6) or later.

 ## Install the HLA stack for your NOW Instance